Custom medals come in all shapes, sizes, forms, and ages.

 Dennis went on to share, “With that said, this being the first time that I have had a custom coin struck I started to search out a company who had the reputation of high-quality production.
 It was also important to me to be able to relate my needs to knowledgeable sales staff so they could advise me on their craft, choosing the correct medal, and most importantly having the best of the best die makers to cut the dies.
 Wow, what a want list!”

 “After many telephone calls, samples, and disappointments it became very clear that the Monterey Company would be my choice to recreate this Commemorative Service Medal.
 I could not have chosen a better company.
 My experience way exceeded my expectations.
 From the beginning, it was very clear that we would become partners to the very end with one goal in mind,” perfection” and that is what I received.
-Prompt follow-ups, great communications, protection of my 30-day price quotations, provided artist proofs and made changes until I was completely satisfied, and met the delivery schedule to the week that was committed.
+Prompt follow-ups, great communications, protection of my 30-day price quotations, provided artist proofs and made changes until I was completely satisfied, and met the delivery schedule for the week that was committed.
 The finished product is what it is all about and you can see and feel the labor of love that went into the striking this coin.”

 “After all these years the officers and the members of the 9th New York Volunteer Infantry (Hawkins Zouaves) would be very proud to carry this recreation coin in their pocket.
 Since that is not possible the second best option will be placing them in the pockets of the men’s descendants during the “Flags Over Hatteras” Civil War on the Outer Banks Blue-Gray Reunion.
 Many thanks to all at the Monterey Company for making these magnificent tokens of remembrance.”